additiveautomations/easy_bag_recorder/README.md

 Loosely based on the work of Esteve Fernandez on https://github.com/osrf/nodelet_rosbag

-The limited scope of this module is to enable a single recording running at once.
+The limited scope of this module is to enable a single recording running at any one time.
 To achieve this the concept of a ROS action has been slightly abused.
 Preempting (or cancelling) a goal stops the recording.

 ## Synopsis